msnishanth9001/randomBits/_posts/2023-11-25-Null | Hyderabad Chapter - November 2023.md

 ## 2. ML01:2023 Input Manipulation Attack

+Case of Autonomous Vehicle: The signs can be modified by threat actors by adding perturbations which changes the intent of the sign board.
+This results in ML model to take wrong and harmful actions for the vehicle.

 ## 3. ML02:2023 Data Poisoning Attack

+Case of WAF: The SQLI attack for WAF can be countered by various methods which results in easy breakthrough.

 ## 4. ML03:2023 Model Inversion Attack

+Case of Bot Detection: The Taylor Swift Tickets were sold out in a jiffy with the bots.

 ## 5. ML04:2023 Membership Inference Attack

+Case of Banking: A malicious attacker wants to gain access to sensitive financial information of individuals.
+They do this by training a machine learning model on a dataset of financial records and using it to query whether or not a particular individual’s record was included in the training data.
+The attacker can then use this information to infer the financial history and sensitive information of individuals.

 ## 6. ML05:2023 Model Stealing

+Case of Cloning ML Model: New sophisticated ways are being researched to clone a model parameter based on interaction.

 ## 7. ML06:2023 AI Supply Chain Attacks

+Case of Trojans: The packages and Frameworks are not tested and certified.
+Common dev will not aware of the consequences of this.

 ## 8. ML07:2023 Transfer Learning Attack

+Case of Backdoor: The packages and Frameworks are not tested and certified.
+Common dev will not aware of the consequences of this.

 ## 9. ML08:2023 Model Skewing

+Case of Feedback: An attacker provides fake feedback data to the Financial Bank system, indicating that high-risk applicants have been approved for loans in the past, and this feedback is used to update the model’s training data.

 ## 10. ML09:2023 Output Integrity Attack

+Case of Classifiers: Incorrect classification of Tumorous vs Bening tumor for patients.

 ## 11. ML10:2023 Model Poisoning

+Case of Spams: Mailbox, easy targets.